-If you could save a life, would you?
+IF YOU COULD SAVE A LIFE, WOULD YOU?
 The answer is simple: of course!
 Most Americans are unaware of their ability to save lives, when in fact, anyone can learn cardiopulmonary resuscitation (CPR) in less time than you think, without even stepping a foot outside their homes.
-The American Heart Association (AHA) publishes and updates CPR guidelines every 5 years to ensure our training prepares us to save lives.
-The research conducted by the AHA teaches us how to perform the best chest compressions and rescue breaths.
+The International Liaison Committee on Resuscitation (ILCOR) publishes and updates CPR guidelines every 5 years to ensure our training prepares us to save lives.
+The research conducted by the ILCOR teaches us how to perform the best chest compressions and rescue breaths.
 We can perform these actions better if we understand how and why they work.

 We would like to think that if we ever need it, our CPR will be delivered by highly trained medical professionals.
 The truth is, about 380,000 incidents of cardiac arrest outside of the hospital occur every year, and 88 percent occur in the home.
 Unfortunately, most Americans don’t know how simple CPR training can be.
 If more people were trained in CPR we could save more lives, and better training translates into better CPR.